CodeConstruct/mctp/docs/mctpd.md

 ### `.Remove`

 Removes the MCTP endpoint from `mctpd`, and deletes routes and neighbour entries.
+If endpoint is a bridge (have EID pool allocated for downstream devices) removing it will cause removal of all downstream devices endpoint objects as well.

 ### MCTP bridge interface: `au.com.codeconstruct.MCTP.Bridge1` interface